saimmehmood/POI_Clustering/README.md

-# Point-of-Interest (POI) Clustering Based on Trajectory Mining
+# Learning Semantic Relations of Geographic Areas based on Trajectories
-A set of tools to find POI-POI correlation and visualize them, based on the trajectory of moving objects.
+A set of tools to understand semantic and geographical proximity between different geographical regions.

 ## Acknowledgments
 This repo was helpful in writing code to fetch POIs from Google API: (https://github.com/slimkrazy/python-google-places)